COVID19-Malta/COVID19-Data/README.md

 ## Number of COVID-19 Tests

-These figures include PCR and Rapid Antigen Tests that have been included from 20th February 2021 onwards that have been published.
+These figures include PCR and Rapid Antigen Tests that have been included from 20th July 2020 onwards that have been published.

 ## Number of Vaccination Doses